adbar/trafilatura/docs/usage-r.rst

 ------------

-`R <https://www.r-project.org/>`_ is a free software environment for statistical computing and graphics.
+R is a free software environment for statistical computing and graphics.
 Trafilatura extends its capabilities to the R community.
-Discover how to use Trafilatura in your R projects with this dedicated guide.
+Discover how to use Trafilatura in your R projects with this dedicated page.

+`Reticulate <https://rstudio.github.io/reticulate>`_ is an R package that enables easy interoperability between R and Python.
+With Reticulate, you can import Python modules as if they were R packages and call Python functions from R.

-The `reticulate <https://rstudio.github.io/reticulate>`_ package provides a comprehensive set of tools for seamless interoperability between Python and R. It basically allows for execution of Python code inside an R session, so that Python packages can be used with minimal adaptations, which is ideal for those who would rather operate from R than having to go back and forth between languages and environments.
+This allows R users to leverage the vast array of Python packages and tools and basically allows for execution of Python code inside an R session.
+Python packages can then be used with minimal adaptations, which is ideal for those who would rather operate from R than having to go back and forth between languages and environments.

-The package provides several ways to integrate Python code into R projects:

-- Python in R Markdown
-- Importing Python modules
-- Sourcing Python scripts
-- An interactive Python console within R.

-Complete vignette: `Calling Python from R <https://rstudio.github.io/reticulate/articles/calling_python.html>`_.

-This tutorial shows how to import a Python scraper straight from R and use the results directly with the usual R syntax: `Web scraping with R: Text and metadata extraction  <https://adrien.barbaresi.eu/blog/web-scraping-text-metadata-r.html>`_.

 Installation
 ------------

+Both R and Python installed on your system, for the latter see `installation page <installation.html>`_.

+Reticulate
+^^^^^^^^^^

-The reticulate package can be easily installed from CRAN as follows:
+The reticulate package can be easily installed from CRAN and then loaded into your R session:

 .. code-block:: R

     > install.packages("reticulate")
+    > library(reticulate)

-A recent version of Python 3 is necessary.
+A recent version of Python is necessary.
 Some systems already have such an environment installed, to check it just run the following command in a terminal window:

 .. code-block:: bash

     $ python3 --version
-    Python 3.8.6 # version 3.6 or higher is fine
+    Python 3.10.12 # version 3.6 or higher is fine

-In case Python is not installed, please refer to the excellent `Djangogirls tutorial: Python installation <https://tutorial.djangogirls.org/en/python_installation/>`_.

-``Trafilatura`` has to be installed with `pip <installation.html>`_, `conda <https://docs.conda.io/en/latest/>`_, or `py_install <https://rstudio.github.io/reticulate/reference/py_install.html>`_.
+By default, reticulate will use the Python executable found on your system's PATH.
+You can use the ``use_python()`` function to set the Python version and path that you want to use: ``use_python("/path/to/python/executable")``.

+You can also use the ``py_config()`` function to check your current Python configuration.

+Trafilatura
+^^^^^^^^^^^

+The most convenient way to install Python packages is to use the `reticulate::py_install() <https://rstudio.github.io/reticulate/reference/py_install.html>`_ function.
+Of course ``Trafilatura`` can also be installed with `pip <installation.html>`_ as any other Python package.
 Skip the installation of Miniconda if it doesn't seem necessary, you should only be prompted once; or see `Installing Python Packages <https://rstudio.github.io/reticulate/articles/python_packages.html>`_.

 Here is a simple example using the ``py_install()`` function included in ``reticulate``: